 When will the 120-litre limit come into effect?

 The 120-litre limit per residential unit will come into effect on July 15, 2019.
-Residents will have a few months between the time they receive their bin and that date to adapt to the new container format and to figure out ways to reduce their household garbage before the 120-litre limit comes into effect.
+Residents will have a few months between the time they receive their bin and that date to adapt to the new container format and to figure out ways to reduce their household garbage.

 Composting and recycling are mandatory, and are very helpful in reducing the volume of household garbage.